-Upon successful completion of these board examinations, graduates are certified to work with a licensed DVM in companion animal, exotic, equine, and food animal practices, performing medical nursing and technical procedures.
+Upon successful completion of these board examinations, graduates are certified to work with a licensed DVM in a companion animal, exotic, equine, and food animal practices, performing medical nursing and technical procedures.
 Positions are also available in teaching and research institutions, as well as in industry.

-Great Place to Learn
+A Great Place to Learn

 Crowder College offers a fantastic atmosphere for aspiring Vet-tech’s.
 The campus houses several barns with corrals, over 300 acres of farm land, an outdoor dog kennel as well as an indoor small animal kennel.
-Inside the Agricultural Science Center labs offer hands on experience with a surgery, anatomy lab x-ray and field technology. [visit anatomy lab]
+Inside the Agricultural Science Center labs offer hands on experience with a surgery, anatomy lab x-ray and field technology.

 The College is home to a wide variety of animals, domestic and occasionally exotic, that are housed and well cared for in roomy clean enclosures or in open pasture lands.
-Small animals like cats and dogs are brought in from shelters where they risked being euthanized do to space restrictions or health problems.
+Small animals like cats and dogs are brought in from shelters where they risked being euthanized due to space restrictions or health problems.
 At Crowder the animals are rehabilitated and loved by students & staff – and then through a strict process found good homes.

-For more information about the program please call (417)455-5772.
+For more information about the program please call 417.455.5772.